ReactForBeginners/course-overview/lecture1/README.md

 Note: The return statement in the render function is a description of the UI at **any given time.** So if the data within it changes, React will take care of updating the UI accordingly.

-## JSX - Javascript Syntax Exstension
+## JSX - Javascript Syntax Extension

 The HTML'ish syntax within the render function is not actually HTML, but something called JSX.
 This is simply a syntax extension for Javascript which enables you to write JS with XML-like tags.
 So the tags are actually function calls, which are transformed into React.JS code, and finally end up as HTML and Javascript in the DOM.